AREA FILMMAKERS NIGHTFriday March 1st6:30pm - 9:00pm

 this this project has several more years work to be preserved in its orignal form.
 Presented

-here at the Arivaca Film Exhibition will be a 2-minute teaser of the forthcoming feature film.
+here will be a 2-min. teaser of this forthcoming restored and reassembled 1918 feature film.

 Dark Was The Night